Why Your MST Case May Have Been Denied Incorrectly

 The VA has a duty to assist in claims and when it comes to a case of military sexual trauma (MST), there are different rules to carry out that duty to assist.
 The VA is mandated to review records with a more liberal hand to corroborate a case of MST, meaning they do not have to find hard evidence that it occurred, just evidence that can corroborate a trauma occurred.

 The evidence in question involves such things as evidence of a stressor, behavioral changes, and outside records that can identify a possible stressor.
 The VA has a relaxed standard of evidence required for MST than other claims, understanding that many victims do not, or cannot, report the crime.
-Evidence that can be considered “markers” in an MST claim includes:
+Evidence that can be considered “markers” in a VA MST claim includes:

 - Records from law enforcement, sexual assault centers, mental health counseling, hospitals, or physicians